turingschool/backend-curriculum-site/module1/lessons/variables_strings_and_integers.markdown

 ### String Concatenation

-First, we'll assign the string "mary" to the variable `student`:
+First, we'll assign the string "Tyrese" to the variable `student`:

 ```ruby
 $ irb